-From 1 July 2021, we have introduced a new two-rate tariff structure for:
+We’ve introduced a new two-rate tariff structure from 1 July 2021, for:

-AusNet Services, an electricity and gas network distribution company, derives revenue through the network cost charged on customer bills.
-The amount we can charge for supply through our regulated electricity networks is determined by an independent body, the Australian Energy Regulator (AER).
-We do not determine how much we can earn for delivering electricity.
+We collect revenue through network costs charged on customer bills.
+The amount we can charge for supply is determined by an independent body, the Australian Energy Regulator (AER).

-Approximately once every five years, AusNet Services submits a revenue proposal to the AER for our three energy networks.
-Each proposal outlines the planned work programs and revenue we require to improve, maintain and operate safe, reliable and efficient networks that meet the long-term needs of our customers and the wider community.
+The proposals include funding for our planned work programs, network maintenance and improvements so we can operate safe, reliable and efficient networks that meet the long-term needs of our customers and community.